Clad3815/ai-function-helper/tests/api_responses.md

       "activities": [
         {
           "time": "9:00 AM",
-          "activity": "Visit the Ghibli Museum",
-          "description": "Immerse yourself in the whimsical world of the renowned Studio Ghibli animation studio."
+          "activity": "Visit the Teamlab Borderless digital art museum", "description": "Immerse yourself in a captivating and innovative digital art experience."
         },
         {
-          "time": "12:00 PM",
+          "time": "1:00 PM",
-          "activity": "Lunch at a modern Japanese fusion restaurant", "description": "Enjoy a creative and delicious blend of traditional and contemporary Japanese cuisine."
+          "activity": "Explore the Odaiba waterfront district",
+          "description": "Enjoy the scenic views, futuristic architecture, and various entertainment options in this modern, artificial island."
         },
         {
-          "time": "2:00 PM",
+          "time": "5:00 PM",
-          "activity": "Explore the Shibuya Crossing",
-          "description": "Experience the vibrant energy and bustling atmosphere of one of the world's busiest pedestrian crossings."
+          "activity": "Farewell dinner at a rooftop restaurant", "description": "Savor a final meal with panoramic views of the Tokyo skyline."
         }
       ]
     }